 "Okay, maybe I didn't at first.
 But you helped me see it.
 Like you've helped me see…a lot of things."

-For a few minutes they stayed silent, lost in its companionable warmth, while he kept his arm wrapped around her and gazed down into the upturned faces of the cubs she held in her arms.
+For a few minutes they remained in silence, lost in its companionable warmth, while he kept his arm wrapped around her and gazed down into the upturned faces of the cubs she held in her arms.
 Twins.
 A boy and a girl.
 The former had the tiger coloring and stripes of his mother, the latter the silvery, rosette-studded pelt of her father, but their eye colors were inverted.
 Absolutely adorable, wondrous, true miracles in every sense of the word he could think of.

 They had so many aunts and uncles now, as well as an almost scarily doting grandfather…but it was Tai Lung himself who loved them most of all, him and Tigress.
 He loved them, not because they were simply a legacy to be passed on, but because now that he knew who he was, where he belonged, and what was truly important, these were things he, in turn, had to teach his children.